Jihye Kwon

 Jihye Kwon, Ph.
 D. is an Associate Director for Survey Research at the USC Race and Equity Center where she develops The National Assessment of Collegiate Campus Climates (NACCC) which are quantitative surveys on campus racial climate on student, staff, and faculty administered annually at colleges and universities across the United States.
 She has been leading the developments of faculty survey as well as surveys for Historically Black Colleges and Universities (HBCUs) and Hispanic-Serving Institutions (HSIs).

 Prior to Joining USC.
 Dr. Kwon worked as an Analyst for Co-curricular Assessment and Research at Northern Kentucky University.
-In this role, she provided methodological consultations to university leaders as well as conducted various assessment for the division of student affairs.
+In this role, she provided methodological consultations to university leaders as well as conducted various assessments for the division of student affairs.

 Courses Taught